Suggested timelines for submitting Custom Courseware adoptions:

 - Should I include material that can be accessed online, such as e-journals?

 It is up to you.
 Students are often strapped for money, and charging them for material that they can access for free seems unfair.
-On the other hand, some students find it inconvenient to be tracking down and printing out articles every week; it is time-consuming and can also be costly, and they prefer to have all of their course materials in one place.
+On the other hand, some students appreciate the convenience of having all of their readings compiled for them.

-Fortunately we have a win-win solution.
-We can produce an optional coursepack that contains only e-journal articles.
-There are no copyright fees for many of the articles that can be obtained online through the McMaster University library website.
-The coursepack would be available to purchase via Print to Order or raincheck for those students who wish to have a printed and bound copy of their course materials.
+Fortunately, we have a win-win solution.
+We can produce an optional coursepack in either a print or digital format that contains materials that are available online.
+The printed coursepack would be available to purchase and printed on demand for those students who wish to have a printed and bound copy of their course materials.
+We can also offer the same option for Open Educational Resources (OER) materials for students that would prefer to study from a printed resource.

-- Copyright has been cleared for all of the material in my coursepack; can I post this material on WebCT, Learnlink, etc.?
+- Copyright has been cleared for all of the material in my coursepack; can I post this material online for my students?

 - Can I proofread my coursepack?

 Yes.
-You may proofread your coursepack before we send it to print.
+You may proofread your coursepack before we finalize production.
 If production timelines are critical, you may choose to waive the proofreading stage.

 - When will my coursepack be available for students to purchase?

 Our goal is to have all courseware on the shelves for the first day of class.
 You can help us achieve this by bringing your material in early!
-It takes time for us to apply for and receive copyright permission for all of the materials you want included in your coursepack, and to professionally scan, proofread and print it.
-How long your coursepack takes to produce depends upon the material that it contains.
+It takes time for us to clear a coursepack to ensure it meets Fair Dealing Guidelines or to apply for and receive copyright permission for materials that exceed Fair Dealing.
+After we have done the copyright work, the materials need to be scanned and the pack created (print or digital) before it can be proofread.
+The amount of time it takes to produce a coursepack depends on the materials it contains.

 - How many desk copies am I allowed?

 One complimentary desk copy is available, free of charge, for every 25 students enrolled in your course.
-Your department may purchase additional copies as required at a reduced price of production costs only.
+If additional copies are required, they can be purchased.

 |Course Materials Buyer/Courseware Coordinator|